 6 – Dining

-Editor’s Note: At this time, dining plans are temporarily suspended.
+Editor’s Note: At this time, dining plans are temporarily suspended; however, Disney has confirmed that they will return.

 Disney uses a dollar sign “$” system to rate how expensive their restaurants are.
 Use these ratings to give you a general idea of how much you need to budget for meals.
 Here is the breakdown per person: